DPDK/dpdk/doc/guides/testpmd_app_ug/run_app.rst

     Set the UDP port number of tunnel VXLAN-GPE to N.
     The default value is 4790.

+*   ``--geneve-parsed-port=N``

+    Set the UDP port number that is used for parsing the GENEVE protocol to N.
+    HW may be configured with another tunnel Geneve port.
+    The default value is 6081.

 *   ``--mlockall``

     Enable locking all memory.